Don't bury your head in the sand: prepare for darker days now to save your loved ones extra heartache.

-"These are sensitive subjects to talk about," says Jane Whitfield, solicitor and chair of the Law Society's wills and equity committee.
+"These are sensitive subjects to talk about," says Jane Whitfield, solicitor and former chair of the Law Society's wills and equity committee.
 "But acting now will help relieve a massive amount of stress later.
 It could be the difference between paying a few hundred pounds now or a few thousand in the future."

 This is a view shared by Claire Henry, chief executive of the Dying Matters Coalition, who says that by talking openly "we can spare our loved ones from dealing with the fallout if we haven't got our affairs in order".

 She adds: “Talking about and planning for death is nothing to be afraid of.
 Once we have our plans in place, including writing a will, we can stop worrying about having to do it and get on with getting the most out of life.”

 In 2015, the Ministry of Justice launched its 'Choice, not Chance' campaign, aimed at encouraging people aged between 25 and 50 to get a will and LPA in place – and also to sign up to the Organ Donor Register.

 Here, we take a closer look at why it's so important to plan ahead – no matter how old you are.